 9. Predatory Instinct

-The items can range from leather/cotton fabrics, wire/cords or houseplants/twigs.
+The items can range from leather or cotton fabrics, wire or cords, and houseplants or twigs.

 Otherwise, the cat could resort to hugging the owners’ arms and biting the hands or fingers to kill the boredom.